-- k) Call on any department, bureau, office, agency, or instrumentality of the government, and or private entities and organization for cooperation, support, and assistance in the performance of its functions; - I) Decide and resolve policy conflicts and territorial jurisdiction on land use between or among agencies, branches, or levels of the government and act on unresolved land use policy conflicts at the regional level elevated by the Regional Land Use Policy Council (RLUPC); - m) Adopt rules of procedures for the orderly and expeditious conduct of meetings and other business of the Council; and - n) Perform such other acts and functions and exercise such other powers as may be necessarily implied, inherent, incident, or related to the foregoing. - SEC.
-18. LUPC-Technical Board (LUPC-TB).
-A Technical Board shall be created to provide technical support to the LUPC.
-It shall be composed of: - a.
-NEDA Deputy Director-General for Regional Development as Chairperson; - b.
-Representatives of the member agencies/institutions of the LUPC, who shall have a rank not lower than Director level; and - c.
-The representatives of the four (4) basic sectors as enumerated in Section 4 (e) of this Act. - SEC.
-19. Offices, Units and Staff Support.
-The NEDA Regional Development Office shall continue to provide core secretariat services to LUPC, its Technical Board and RLUPC.
-Other government agencies may also be called upon for staff support.

-LOCAL DEVELOPMENT COUNCILS AS LOCAL LAND USE POLICY COUNCILS'

-SEC.
-20. City/Municipal Land Use Policy Council (C/MLUPC).
-The City/Municipal Development Council (C/MDC), created under Section 106 of the Local Government Code, shall act as the City/Municipal Land use Policy Council (C/MLUPC) that will tackle land use concerns whenever necessary.
-A duly authorized representative from the DAR, the DENR and the DA shall be included in the composition of the C/MLUPC.

-In addition to the functions enumerated in Section 109 of the LGC, the C/MLUP shall:
+1 Council (RLUPC); 2 n) Adopt rules of procedures for the orderly and expeditious conduct of meetings 3 and other business of the Council; and 4 o) Perform such other acts and functions and exercise such other powers as may 5 be necessarily implied, inherent, incident, or related to the foregoing.
+6 SEC.
+17. NLUC TECHNICAL SECRETARIAT (NLUC-TS) A Technical 7 Secretariat shall be created to provide technical support to the NLUC.
+It shall be headed 8 by an Executive Director and composed of: 9 a.
+Representatives of the member agencies/institutions of the NLUC, who shall 10 have a rank not lower than Director level; and 11 b.
+The representatives of NLUC members as enumerated in Section 16 (d), (e) 12 and (g) of this Act.
+13 SEC.
+18. The NLUC Technical Secretariat Executive Director The 14 Executive Director shall supervise the operations of the NLUC Technical Secretariat and 15 assist the NLUC Chairperson or his/her designated CEO.
+16 In the absence of the CEO, he shall preside over the meetings of the NLUC-TS.
+17 He shall also perform such other functions as may be tasked by the Chairperson 18 or CEO-Vice Chairperson.
+19 SEC.
+19. Offices, Units and Staff Support The Policy And Planning Unit of 20 the HLURB shall be the core secretariat of the NLUC.
+The Staff in the HLURB Policy and 21 Planning Unit and NEDA Regional Development Office who opted to transfer to the NLUC 22 shall be given priority without diminution in rank and remuneration.
+The staffing pattern 23 shall be drafted by the NLUC in coordination with the DBM and Civil Service Commission.
+24 Other government agencies may also be called upon for staff support.
+25 Article 2 26 LOCAL DEVELOPMENT COUNCILS AS LOCAL LAND USE POLICY COUNCILS 27 SEC.
+20. City/Municipal Land Use Policy Council (C/MLUPC) The 28 City/Municipal Development Council (C/MDC), created under Section 106 of the Local 29 Government Code, shall act as the City/Municipal Land use Policy Council (C/MLUPC) that 30 will tackle land use concerns whenever necessary.
+A duly authorized representative from 31 the DAR, the DENR and the DA shall be included in the composition of the C/MLUPC.
+32 In addition to the functions enumerated in Section 109 of the LGC, the C/MLUP 33 shall:

-- a.
-Advise the Sangguniang Bayan or Sangguniang Panlungsod on all matters pertaining to land use and physical planning; - b.
-Review and endorse to the Sangguniang Bayan or Sangguniang Panlungsod for adoption, the CLUP prepared and periodically updated by the City/Municipal Planning and Development Office and other land use and physical planning-related policies; and c.
+a.
+Advise the Sangguniang Bayan or Sangguniang Panlungsod on all matters

+1 pertaining to land use and physical planning;

+- b.
+Review and endorse to the Sangguniang Bayan or Sangguniang Panlungsod for adoption, the CLUP prepared and periodically updated by the City/Municipal Planning and Development Office and other land use and physical planning-related policies; and - c.
 Decide and resolve policy conflicts on land use planning, classification, and allocation that may arise between and among barangays and any unresolved land use conflict at the barangay level regarding the violation of zoning ordinances including opposition to applications for locational clearances, permits or certificates.

-For purposes of this Act, the City/Municipal Planning and Development Coordinator (C/MPDC) shall: (a) act on all applications for locational clearances for all projects except those of vital and national economic or environmental significance; and (b) monitor on-going/existing projects within their respective jurisdictions and issue notices of violation to owners, developers, or managers of projects that are violative of zoning ordinances.
+For purposes of this Act, the City/Municipal Planning and Development Coordinator (C/MPDC) shall: (a) act on all applications for locational clearances for all projects except those of vital and national economic or environmental significance; and (b) monitor ongoing/existing projects within their respective jurisdictions and issue notices of violation to owners, developers, or managers of projects that are violative of zoning ordinances.